Who WANTS TO KNOW?

 POSITIVE KNOWLEDGE

 Once understood and appropriated by students the capability/fallibility dualism is a powerful notion that can be used in various TOK contexts.
 Appreciating the positive aspects of knowing is a great example.
 A skeptical mindset, with regard to limitations and bias, is a central part of the TOK critical thinking toolkit.
 But focusing almost entirely on the weaknesses and fallibility of knowledge claims loses sight of our capability.
 There are many positive aspects of knowledge and there is pleasure in finding things out.
-The accumulated edifice of shared human ideas—loosely, the Areas of Knowledge—merits nothing less than awe and astonishment.
+The accumulated edifice of shared human ideas—loosely, the Areas of Knowledge—merits nothing less than awe and astonishment!

 COUNTERCLAIMS AND ALTERNATIVE PERSPECTIVES